A comprehensive guide on how to organize and manage content production when your team is scattered around the globe

 It turned out, that a vast majority of our customers were small businesses operating in the digital marketing space or web design and development.
 Many of them, even if they were a business run by one person, referred to themselves as digital agencies.
 And if it wasn’t for the interviews we did, we wouldn’t probably realize even now that the biggest challenges they are facing are growth-related.
 They were either growing organically and weren’t able to take care of all the development in-house, or were trying to scale and take on not only design- and marketing-related orders, but also were upselling the web development as well.

 So, if you’re not doing customer interviews yet, and you haven’t defined the biggest pain points and the words your customers use to describe what’s bothering them, go and schedule your first meeting with a client!

 Win traffic and distribution

 Another important thing to remember when it comes to which questions to choose is asking whether your answer gets a chance to bring traffic to your website or get significant distribution from Quora.

 As we’ve mentioned above, Quora’s algorithms favor quality content over everything else.
 That means, your writing has to be strong and the answers — neatly formatted.
-We’ll dive in that further on.
-What you have to know it’s not the only tactic to win the best traffic, you also have to pay attention to a few details about the questions.
+We’ll dive into that further on.
+What you have to know is it’s not the only tactic to win the best traffic, you also have to pay attention to a few details about the questions.
 There are a few major methods to make the most out of lead generation through Quora: